 I think true success is intrinsic…

 True success is something that each of us has to define for ourselves.
-Friends, family, and community are an intricate part of life and add so much value to our earthly existence.
+Friends, family, and community are an intrinsic part of life and add so much value to our earthly existence.
 When we stop and ask ourselves “what’s important, what are our personal priorities?” — we have the opportunity to recognize our loved ones, near and far.

 Social connections are crucial to our lives — “To be kept in solitude is to be kept in pain,” writes the sociobiologist E. O. Wilson, “and put on the road to madness.
 A person’s membership in his group—his tribe—is a large part of his identity.”
 As we have become a culture that values things over relationships our social connections have been dissolving.
 We are sharing less and less of our lives with our friends, we have fewer friends with whom we do share, we are increasingly denying our social needs and we are suffering for it.
 Our societal isolation has increased, our levels of happiness have gone down while rates of depression and suicide are increasing.
 “The more individuals endorse materialism as a positive life value, the less happy they are with are with their lives.”